darklang/dark/docs/writing-docstrings.md

 Code blocks can contain tags, such as `{Just <var value>}`.
 But a code block cannot contain other code blocks.

+### Validating Syntax

+Once you updated your function's description save the file and re-compile.
+Run the integration test **function_docstrings_are_valid** to verify it passes the syntax checker. `./integration-tests/run.sh --pattern=function_docstrings_are_valid`

+Even though the syntax checker catches some typos and mistakes.
+It's always best to check it visually on the client to make sure it renders exactly how you want it to look.

 ## Rendering

 How the tags will be styled are defined in [the spec](https://www.notion.so/darklang/Rich-Text-Docstrings-1358553ec49d4ba0b52d04995014152c)